 The Board has delegated specific responsibilities to senior management and committees, notably the Nominations Committee and the Audit Committee, which operate under their respective formal terms of reference.
-It has also entered into a management support services agreement with Embassy Limited pursuant to which the company appointed Embassy Limited as the agent and representative of the company to supervise, control, manage and direct the management and operation of the Main Street Complex.
-In this respect, the company regularly liaises with the representatives of Embassy Limited to ensure continuous dialogue on the manner in which the Main Street Complex.
+It has also entered into a management support services agreement with Embassy Limited, the company's former parent, pursuant to which the company appointed Embassy Limited as the agent and representative of the company to supervise, control, manage and direct the management and operation of the Main Street Complex.
+In this respect, the company regularly liaises with the representatives of Embassy Limited to ensure continuous dialogue on the manner in which the Main Street Complex is operated.